SasheO/Groceries_Manager/README.md

 **Optional Nice-to-have Stories**
+* Each item in grocery/pantry list has an image shown
 * User can save and unsave recipes
 * User can view saved recipes
 * User can create own recipes which are automatically saved on their device